 Scenario: Two teams tie for a division title

-If the Cubs and Cardinals were to finish the season tied atop the Central, they would play a one-game tiebreaker on Monday, Sept.
-30. Home-field advantage would go to the club with the better head-to-head record* (as of this writing, that’s the Cubs, 7-5).
-The winner of this game would advance to the Division Series round, while the loser would either head to the NL Wild Card Game or head home, depending on whether it qualifies for the Wild Card.
+As mentioned above, If the Cardinals and Brewers were to finish the season tied atop the NL Central, they would play a one-game tiebreaker on Monday.
+Home-field advantage would go to the club with the better head-to-head record* (that’s the Cardinals, by the slimmest of margins, 10-9).
+The winner of this game would advance to the NLDS, while the loser would head to the NL Wild Card Game vs. the Nationals.

-*Note that if the head-to-head matchup is a draw (the Cubs and Cardinals play each other 19 times, so that’s not possible in that particular case), home-field advantage in all scenarios listed below goes to the team with the better intradivision record or, failing that, the team with the better intraleague record.
+*Note that if the head-to-head matchup is a draw, home-field advantage in all scenarios listed below goes to the team with the better intradivision record or, failing that, the team with the better intraleague record.

 Scenario: Two teams tie for best record in the league or Wild Card